kanishka-linux/inquisitive/README.md

 ## Some Fun Facts

 * This is my first major personal project, where I've used LLM models extensively while coding.
 I was really surprised, how much LLM can help us get it done within a short period of time.
-In professional setting, I've mainly worked on `elixir and golang` based tech stack and mostly worked on the backend side of things that involved heavy usage of postgres/redis.
+In professional setting, I've mainly worked with `elixir and golang` based tech stack and mostly worked on the backend side of things that involved heavy usage of postgres/redis.
 I haven't used python so far in professional setting.
 I use python based stack for my personal projects and I haven't started any greenfield python project for a long time.
 So, I wasn't aware of latest trends in python web frameworks.
 But despite  of all these, when I felt like building new project again, LLMs proved to be very helpful to get started with comparatively new frameworks like streamlit and fastapi and helped in generating good amount of boilerplate code easily.
 At first, I was simply amazed and understood why there is a craze for AI assisted coding.

 * When I wanted to add some basic auth to streamlit app, LLM helped in generating some basic code within an hour.
 I thought, my work has become simpler and started day-dreaming how much time I can save with LLMs if used for coding regularly.
 But then in the next hour, I came back to ground reality.
 The generated code and the approach suggested by the LLM had so many subtle bugs - which were difficult to pin-point in the beginning.